iechor/docs/content/admin/organization/orgs.md

    > this step without incurring a payment.

 4. Enter a name for your organization.
-This is the official, unique name for your organization in Docker Hub.
+This is the official, unique name for your organization in iEchor Hub.
 It's not possible to change the name of the organization after you've created it.

    > **Note**
    >
-   > You can't use the same name for the organization and your Docker ID.
-If you want to use your Docker ID as the organization name, then you must first [convert your account into an organization](../convert-account.md).
+   > You can't use the same name for the organization and your iEchor ID.
+If you want to use your iEchor ID as the organization name, then you must first [convert your account into an organization](../convert-account.md).

 5. Enter the name of your company.
-This is the full name of your company.
-Docker displays the company name on your organization page and in the details of any public images you publish.
+This is the full name of your company. iEchor displays the company name on your organization page and in the details of any public images you publish.
 You can update the company name anytime by navigating to your organization's **Settings** page.